youandmedigital/craft-breadcrumb/README.md

 If you need to pull in a custom field to generate each title, Breadcrumb is not for you.
 Titles are generated from the URL.
 You can only customise the last url segment.

 If you have a multilingual site setup, Breadcrumb will add the language segment to the crumb.
-This can be fixed by working with `skipUrlSegment` and rebuilding the `homeTitle` and `homeUrl`.
+This can be fixed by working with `skipUrlSegment`, `homeTitle` and `homeUrl`.

 ## Breadcrumb Roadmap